Outbound Configuration

 Note: Clients are responsible for renewing their certificates before they expire.
 Visa does not store your certificate and thus will not be able to alert you regarding its validity or upcoming expiration.

-Testing Outbound Configuration
+Testing Outbound Callback Configuration

-Visa Developer allows you to test your outbound configuration and verify that the URL is reachable by sending a test payload.
+Visa Developer allows you to test your outbound callback configuration and verify that the URL is reachable by sending a test payload.

-1. Click Ping Test , which will display the test modal.
+1. Click "Ping Test," which will display the test modal.

 2. Select the Product, Callback and the Callback Event.
 The request shows a sample payload structure as a reference only.
 The actual payload you receive will have different values as per your project configuration.

-Click on Test Outbound, which will send a payload to your application hosted at the URL specified, and your application response will be displayed on the test modal.
+Click on "Test Outbound," which will send a payload to your application hosted at the URL specified, and your application response will be displayed on the test modal.
 Response would be either 200 Ok or 5xx error from your application.

 Certification and Production Setup

-Adding Outbound Configuration
+Adding Outbound Callback Configuration

 1. Login to your Visa Developer account.

-3. Click on Add Outbound Configuration.
-This displays a configuration submission modal.
+5. Click "Add Outbound Configuration."
+This displays a configuration entry dialog box.

 Note: The protocol must be HTTPS.

-5. A new outbound configuration will be added for the API and you will get an acknowledgement mail.
+7. A new outbound configuration will be added for the API and you will get an acknowledgement mail.

-6. The configuration will be in “Pending” state and Visa will verify the configuration details before approving.
+8. The configuration will be in “Pending” state and Visa will verify the configuration details before approving.

-Verifying and Activating Outbound Configuration
+Verifying and Activating Outbound Callback Configuration

 1. Visa will review your submitted configuration, and once reviewed the configuration may be approved.